tomppatomppa/My_Portfolio_Website/README.md

 # My_Portfolio_Website

-A personal portfolio website to introduce myself and showcase some of my work over the years.
+A personal portfolio website to introduce myself and showcase some of my work and contact information.
+In addition you can find links to my social media accounts.